inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/brazil/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Brazil in 2023
+title: Top 10 Lifestyle TikTok Influencers In Brazil In 2023
 description: >-
   Find top lifestyle TikTok influencers in Brazil in 2023.
-Most popular hashtags: #foryou #foryoupage #fyp #trend.
+Most popular hashtags: #foryou #fyp #lifestyle #viral.
 platform: TikTok
-hits: 67
+hits: 74
-text_top: Discover the best TikTok accounts on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: Our database has 67 TikTok influencers like this in Brazil for you to collaborate.
+text_bottom: Our search engine aggregates 74 TikTok influencers like this in Brazil for you to pitch.
 profiles:
   - username: "teacherosanna"
     fullname: >-